saurabharch/elasticsearch-client/README.rst

 - cluster discovery
 - node membership in the cluster (different to NodeClient or TransportClient)
-- services, modules, injecting
+- services, modules
 - TCP transport (the Elasticsearch internal protocol)
 - plugins
 - rivers
 - scripting (mvel, Javascript, Python)

-Because the client build does not use relocation like the Elasticsearch server does, Maven project dependencies will be transparent (Lucene, Jackson Guava, Joda etc.)
+Because the client build does not use relocation like the Elasticsearch server does, Maven project dependencies will be transparent (Lucene, Jackson, Guava, Joda etc.)

 Client hierarchy
 ================

 There is a client hierarchy: the Ingest Client, the Search Client, and the Admin Client.

 - the **Ingest Client** can issue ingest actions without requiring Lucene jars.
 It is only meant for data pushing.
-With an Ingest Client, it is not possible to send queries (only get requests) or to issue admin actions like index creations or deletions or node shutdowns/restarts.
+With an Ingest Client, it is not possible to send queries (only get requests) or admin actions like index creations or deletions or node shutdowns/restarts.

 - the **Search Client** can issue read operations and uses Lucene Query jar.
 With a search client, it is not possible to ingest any data or to issue admin actions

-- the **Admin Client** can issue administrative actions and will also use the Search Client for actions like warming/explain
+- the **Admin Client** can issue administrative actions and will also have the capabilities of a Search Client (actions like warming/explain depend on the Search Client)

 The selected Maven project group ID is **org.elasticsearch.client** and the Maven artifact names are

+    **elasticsearch-client** (pom)

-**elasticsearch-client-api**
+		**elasticsearch-client-api** (jar)

-**elasticsearch-client-ingest-api**
+		**elasticsearch-client-ingest-api** (jar)

-**elasticsearch-client-search-api**
+		**elasticsearch-client-search-api** (jar)

-**elasticsearch-client-admin-api**
+		**elasticsearch-client-admin-api** (jar)

 Generating the client codebase